Lafcadio79/Multi-Access-Edge-Fog-Crowd-Sensing-Simulator/README.md

 If you find something missing, wrong or you want to suggest an improvement you are welcome to notify it by writing an email to the corresponding author: dimitri.belli@isti.cnr.it.

 # Citation
-If you use this code in your research, please cite the following paper:
+If you use our code in your research, please cite the following paper:
 ```
 Belli, D., Barsocchi, P., Crivello, A., La Rosa, D., Girolami, M.: MCSim: A Multi-access Edge Computing Mobile CrowdSensing Simulator, SoftwareX, Vol. 31: 102229, 2025, DOI:10.1016/j.softx.2025.102229
 ```